eoconnell/rollout-java/README.md

 rollout.deactivateUser("chat", user);
 ```

+Note that user-specific activation relies on the `IRolloutUser` interface.

 ## User Percentages

 If you're rolling out a new feature, you might want to test the waters by